Services For You

 Unfair dismissal is where your dismissal was unlawful, usually due to either one of the 5 fair reasons mentioned above not being applicable, or if your dismissal was unreasonable or if there has been a failure of your dismissal or grievance process.

 Constructive dismissal, also known as constructive unfair dismissal is where a situation at work or your employer’s conduct forced you to resign.
-This can be for number of reasons including failure to be paid by your employer, discrimination, harassment, or bullying in the workplace or if there has been a fundamental breakdown of the employment relationship due to unmitigated circumstances.
+This can be for a number of reasons including failure to be paid by your employer, discrimination, harassment, or bullying in the workplace or if there has been a fundamental breakdown of the employment relationship due to unmitigated circumstances.

 How long do I have to make a claim against my employer?